 Quijano has recorded and shared the stage with Alex Israel, Benny Bonilla, Doc Severinsen, Eddie Rivera, Mel Davis, Charlie Palmieri, Hector Rivera, Artie Arzenser, Macuchito, Jimmy Loro, Dave Tucker, Louis Goicoechea, Chicky Perez, Mike Collazo, Ray Mantilla, Joe Grajales, Charlie Fox, Manny Oquendo, Bobby Valentin, Herman Gonzales, Rod Sanchez, Bobby Nelson, Willie Pastrana, Benjamin Rosario, Joe Rosa and Manny Corchado, with singers that included Chaguito Montalvo Jr., Paquito Guzman, Willie Torres, Chivirico Davila, Adalberto Santiago, Yayo El Indio, Ray Cruz among others.

-Joe Quijano, a. k. a.
-El Rey de La Pachanga (The King of La Pachanga) died in San Juan on April 4, 2019.
+Joe Quijano, El Rey de La Pachanga (The King of La Pachanga) died in San Juan on April 4, 2019.

 - Quijano, Joe – Joe Quijano’s Cesta Records, Inc., http://www.recordmerchants.com

 - Quijano, Joe Biography (http://last.fm)

 - Salazar, Max – Mambo Kingdom, Latin Music in New York (Schirmer Trade Books, 2002)